oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/settings-midi.png)

-When enabled, you have an option to enable.disable the synthesis engine -- this saves a lot of CPU cycles.
+When MIDI is enabled, you have an option to enable or disable Seaquence's internal audio engine -- this saves a lot of CPU cycles.

 ![]({{site.baseurl}}/images/guide/settings-audioengine.png)